SaboTaj22/personal_portfolio/README.md

 # personal_portfolio
-My personal webpage created using HTML, CSS, and Javascript.
-I created this main webpage to serve as an intro of my personal skills, talents, and career goals to employers, family, and friends!
+- Welcome to my personal website, meticulously crafted from the ground up with HTML, CSS, and Javascript.
+This main webpage serves as a gateway to showcase my diverse skill set, talents, and ambitious career aspirations to prospective employers, family members, and valued friends!